nsacyber/HIRS/docs/started/gs3-hirs-config.md

 To configure the inputs that the ACA will validate, select one of the following options and follow the instructions.

-### Configuration with only the Endorsement Certificate
+### Configuration with the Endorsement Check Enabled

 The Endorsement Certificate is used as an assertion of identity and authenticity of the TPM.
 The TPM is the sole entity with the private key that matches the